jordigc2/My-projects/README.md

 # My-projects

-- In this repository I expose all the projects done along my Career as a programmer.
+- In this repository I expose some of the projects done along my Career as a programmer.

 ### *Background*
 - I have studied computer science in Universitat Autonoma de Barcelona and I did the specialization on computation.